-- ii) Make payments from the Authority's funds on the authorisation of the appropriate officer that the expenditure has been duly incurred in accordance with financial regulations. - iii) Subject to the receipt of properly signed-off invoices in good time, arrange payment to suppliers promptly. - iv) Make payments, whether or not provision exists within the estimates, where the payment is specifically required by statute or is made under a court order. - v) Make payments to contractors on the certificate of the appropriate Corporate Director, which must include details of the value of work, retention money, amounts previously certified and amounts now certified. - vi) Determine, in conjunction with the Assistant Director (Chief Executive's Dept.), the form of official orders. - vii) Agree and determine a scheme for the issue and usage of corporate credit cards where the costs of ordering and procuring is excessive when judged against the value of purchases. - viii) Approve 'draw-down' arrangements for supplies and provisions covered by annual contracts. - ix) Maintain a financial vetting procedure for use in selecting and approving prospective (or, where appropriate, existing) suppliers in respect of significant contracts.
+- ii) Make payments from the Authority's funds on the authorisation of the appropriate officer that the expenditure has been duly incurred in accordance with financial regulations. - iv) Subject to the receipt of properly signed-off invoices in good time, arrange payment to suppliers promptly. - iv) Make payments, whether or not provision exists within the estimates, where the payment is specifically required by statute or is made under a court order. - v) Make payments to contractors on the certificate of the appropriate Strategic Director, which must include details of the value of work, retention money, amounts previously certified and amounts now certified. - vi) Determine, in conjunction with the Assistant Director Legal and Democratic Services the form of official orders. - vii) Agree and determine a scheme for the issue and usage of corporate electronic payment cards where the costs of ordering and procuring is excessive when judged against the value of purchases. - viii) Approve 'draw-down' arrangements for supplies and provisions covered by annual contracts. - ix) Maintain a financial vetting procedure for use in selecting and approving prospective (or, where appropriate, existing) suppliers in respect of significant contracts.

-- 2.b) Corporate Directors shall ensure that: - i) All procurement practices accord with the Council's policies on procurement. - ii) Relevant officers authorised to sign orders or certify payments do so with a full signature where done manually or under a password-controlled electronic process.
-Initialled authorisations will be rejected by the Section 151 Officer's Accounts Payable Team. - iii) Official orders are used for all goods and services, other than for exceptions specified, and that they are used only for goods and services to be consumed by services under the Director's control. - iv) The authoriser of the order should be satisfied that the goods and services ordered are appropriate and needed, that there is adequate budgetary provision and that quotations or tenders have been obtained where required by these regulations and other instructions. - v) Goods and services are checked on receipt to verify that they are in accordance with the order.
-A different officer from the person who authorised the order should
+- 2.b) Strategic Directors shall ensure that: - i) All procurement practices accord with the Council's policies on procurement. - ii) Relevant officers authorised to sign orders or certify payments do so with a full signature where done manually or under a password-controlled electronic process.
+Initialled authorisations will be rejected by the Section 151 Officer's Accounts Payable Team. - iii) Official orders are used for all goods and services, other than for exceptions specified, and that they are used only for goods and services to be consumed by services under the Director's control. - iv) The authoriser of the order should be satisfied that the goods and services ordered are appropriate and needed, that there is adequate budgetary provision and that quotations or tenders have been obtained where required by these regulations and other instructions.